conradhalling/jekyll-theme-chirpy/_posts/2025-09-04-cape-cod-2025-day-two.md

 hall for charging.
 I turned off my Garmin inReach Messenger since I had a strong cell phone signal.

-I walked west from the campground on Head of the Meadow Road to Salty’s Market in North Truro on Route 6A; this is an upscale deli and market where the employees are very friendly and helpful.
+I walked southwest from the campground on Head of the Meadow Road to Salty’s Market in North Truro on Route 6A.

+<iframe src="https://ridewithgps.com/embeds?type=trip&id=346533928&sampleGraph=true&distanceMarkers=true" style="width: 1px; min-width: 100%; height: 700px; border: none;" scrolling="no"></iframe>

+Salty's Market is an upscale deli and market where the employees are very friendly and helpful.
 I bought a sandwich, some bagels, and fruit.